Difficult to diagnose, yet easy to treat, sarcoptic mange is a miserably itchy, uncomfortable disease

 • “Ears & rears”: Food allergy, although this is a great one for mimicking flea allergy.

-SARCOPTIC MANGE TREATMENT
+SARCOPTIC MANGE TREATMENT FOR DOGS

 Since a negative scraping is insufficient to rule out scabies, a “may be mange” medication trial is often implemented.
 The dog is treated for sarcoptic mange and observed for resolution of symptoms over the course of a few weeks.
 Treatment is simple and typically successful; treating with a trial course of medication offers a quick rule in/rule out.

 A variety of treatment options are available, including the use of some routine flea/tick preventives.
 Used regularly, some – though not all – preventives keep mange from ever taking hold on a dog, which is a likely reason why there are not more cases.